 Advice on How to Get on an Agent’s Website

-Getting on an agent’s website is not an easy thing to accomplish.
-Over three decades, I have learned that if you want a spot on their prime real estate, their website, you really have to provide them with something they want or need.
+Gaining a spot on an agent’s website isn’t an easy feat.
+Over three decades, I’ve learned that securing a place on their prime real estate website requires offering something they truly want or need.

 Things you need to do to be listed on an agent’s website